LarsN-hub/PyDoug/README.md

 **Installation**
 1. Navigate to the "Releases" section of the PyDoug GitHub page.
-2. Download the latest release PyDoug_OS.zip, where OS is your operating system (Windows, Linux, or Mac).
+2. Download the latest release PyDoug_OS.zip, where OS is your operating system (Windows or Linux).
 3. Extract PyDoug_OS folder (NOTE, the PyDoug_OS.exe file must stay in PyDoug_OS folder with _internal folder).
 4. Run the PyDoug_OS.exe inside the PyDoug_OS folder to launch.